-We pride ourselves on how well we cater to differing needs, which means each day is tailored to your dogs requirements dependant on age, health level and personal preferences.
+We pride ourselves on how well we cater to differing needs, which means each day is tailored to your dog’s requirements dependent on age, health level and personal preferences.
 Every aspect of the day is designed with the health, welfare and safety of your beloved pet in mind.
 Both mental and physical welfare are catered for in our unique daily routines.

-The day typically begins between 7am and 8am when its time to rouse the pups for some breakfast.
-After, they can have a toilet break and chance to wake up and digest their food whilst their rooms are cleaned.
+The day typically begins between 7am and 8am when it’s time to rouse the pups for some breakfast.
+After, they can have a toilet break and a chance to wake up and digest their food whilst their rooms are cleaned.

 The next activity of the day is being transported to creche, which is just a 3 minute journey from the overnight accommodation.
 All entrances and exits to both the accommodation and the creche are 6 foot fenced and double gated so at no point can your canine companion escape a collar, slip a gate or hop a fence.
 Here, the creche has 5 outside areas and 3 large indoor play and rest areas and a number of service rooms and offices set up to be doggy friendly, so that any dogs needing one to one can have time out with a member of staff.